Crucifix (band): Post-Crucifix projects

 Matt Borruso and Christopher Douglas (appearing in credits as Christopher Faith) launched an industrial music project called Loudspeaker and released a 12” single on Flux of Pink Indians’ One Little Indian record label in the UK.
 The duo later moved to New York City and reconfigured as a noise rock band with various musicians who had played in Pussy Galore, Boss Hog, The Normals, Chrome Cranks, Circle X, Dustdevils, Drunk Tank, and Walldrug.
 Loudspeaker released several more recordings between 1990 and 1996 through Sympathy for the Record Industry and other labels.

-Sothira Pheng picked up the bass again and did double-duty as vocalist in San Francisco punk/hard rock trio Proudflesh with ex-Crucifix guitarist, Jaycee Frances Schmith.
+Sothira Pheng picked up the bass again and did double-duty as vocalist in San Francisco punk/hard rock trio Proudflesh with ex-Crucifix guitarist Jaycee Frances Schmith.
 Proudflesh released the three-song Power Broker EP in 1988, which would later be included on the compilation The Rise and Fall along with all of Crucifix’s early material.
-Two decades later Proudflesh released their sole full-length album, a self-titled 2006 CD on Wired Gnome Records.
+Two decades later, Proudflesh released their sole full-length album, a self-titled 2006 CD on Wired Gnome Records.

 Legacy

 "Annihilation", the opening track from Crucifix’s Dehumanization LP, has been adopted by several other musicians in the years since the album’s release.
-Brazilian death metal band Sepultura covered the song and featured it a bonus track on their album Nation in 2001.
+Brazilian death metal band Sepultura covered the song and featured it as a bonus track on their album Nation in 2001.
 The song was also recorded in 2004 by A Perfect Circle for their third LP, eMOTIVe, and the band Orbital used vocal samples from “Annihilation“ for their own song, "Choice".